Harvey Brooks (bassist): Bob Dylan

 Brooks came out of a New York music scene in the early 1960s.
 One of the younger players on his instrument, he was a contemporary of Felix Pappalardi and Andy Kulberg and other eclectic bass players in their late teens and early twenties, who saw a way to bridge the styles of folk, blues, rock, and jazz.

 Brooks got his first boost to fame when he was asked to play as part of Bob Dylan's backing band on the sessions that yielded the album Highway 61 Revisited (1965).
 In contrast to the kind of folkie-electric sound generated by the band on his previous album, Bringing It All Back Home (1965), Dylan and producer Bob Johnston were looking for a harder, in-your-face electric sound.
 Brooks, along with guitarist Michael Bloomfield and organist Al Kooper, provided exactly what was needed.
+The bass player listed on the album is Harvey Goldstein, who changed his name to his current name after the release of Highway 61 Revisited.
 Brooks was also part of Dylan's early backing band which performed at Forest Hills, Queens and the Hollywood Bowl in 1965.
 This band included Robbie Robertson (guitar) and Levon Helm (drums).